Here’s my answers to some of the common Savannah cat questions.

-No, they are not “wild” animals, they are pretty much just animals – act accordingly.
+No, they are not “wild” animals, they are pretty much just animals – and act accordingly.
 But yes, you do need to “kitten proof” your home just as you would puppy proof it or child proof it.

-I have found that the Savannahs are very easy train because they have a longer attention span and a high intelligence than your average cat.
+I have found that the Savannahs are very easy train because they have a longer attention span and a higher intelligence than your average cat.
 They are respond to consistent verbal cues.
 Keep in mind, they are very active pets and do like to get into things.
 They love climbing things and everything is a toy to them.

 Training any kitten takes diligence in catching them before the act and then redirecting them.
 Redirecting their energy is the key, this should start from day 1 of their arrival, watch them closely & redirect the behavior to something positive.

 It’s not hard to redirect their energy, a favorite toy usually works.
 When redirecting them, unless necessary, do not touch them, pet them or hit them as it will be viewed by them as a reward and that’s all they really want, instead redirect their attention with a toy, give them something to do that’s fun for both of you.
 Though it may work for most cats, squirting them with a squirt gun does not work & really is great fun for them.